ppy/osu-wiki/news/2022-12-07-new-featured-artist-ekcle.md

 ---

 [**Ekcle**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/326) has even more songs, all prepared as pre-timed beatmap templates for your convenience.
-That's a whole 3 minutes cut from your upcoming 58 hour tech mapping endeavour!
+That's a whole 3 minutes cut from your upcoming 58-hour tech mapping endeavour!

 VOCALOID is on the roster for this weekend.
 Prepare yourself by either tracking the [@osugame Twitter](https://twitter.com/osugame) or hibernating until exactly `2022-12-10 11:00:00 GMT+0` and refreshing the osu! home page.